FusionAuth/fusionauth-site/site/_posts/2023-03-09-react-example-application.md

 We also use the FusionAuth API to retrieve user information for the creator of a ticket.
 This is done in the `TicketController.ts` file using the `retrieveUser` method of the FusionAuth API client for typescript.

-### Theming the Login / Register View in Fusionauth
+### Theming the Login / Register View in FusionAuth

 The login / register view in FusionAuth can be themed using the FusionAuth theme editor.
-You can find more information about the theme editor in the [FusionAuth documentation](https://fusionauth.io/docs/v1/tech/themes/).
+You can find more information about the theme editor in the [FusionAuth documentation](/docs/v1/tech/themes/).

 For this example application, we integrate Tailwind CSS and DaisyUI into the theme by automatically generating the css stylesheet based on the FusionAuth theme templates.

-## Benefits SDK
+## Benefits of the React SDK

 The React SDK enables developers to implement the login, logout, and registration flows in a React application.